AndreBaltazar8/ablac/docs/programmable-builds.md

 `serve` reject a discovered build graph with `E_BUILD_COMMAND_UNSUPPORTED` instead of silently dropping requests or leaving process-private request data.

-Only the `executable` artifact and the built-in Linux target descriptions are implemented in this first slice.
-The API deliberately carries artifact and target names so subsequent static-library, shared-library, object, and WASM support extends the toolchain without adding mobile, UI, RPC, or browser concepts to the compiler frontend.
+The built-in hosted Linux target can emit `executable`, `object`, `static-library`, and `shared-library` nodes.
+The raw Linux target remains executable-only.
+Library containers are now real toolchain outputs, but the foreign-call surface remains explicit rather than exporting internal Abla symbols.
+The API deliberately carries artifact and target names so later WASM and externally described targets do not add mobile, UI, RPC, or browser concepts to the compiler frontend.

+`compilerExportFunction(handle, name)` provides the first stable foreign ABI rung.
+It exports a C-identifier symbol for a resolved top-level function while keeping internal Abla symbols and value layouts hidden.
+This initial bounded surface accepts zero parameters, no runtime globals, and `void`, `bool`, or `i64` results.
+It is intentionally narrow: byte slices, opaque owned handles, callbacks, panic containment, and generated ABI manifests must be specified before richer values can cross the boundary.

 ## Direction